Kindred-Concepts/data-engineer-take-home-test/README.md

 **Goal**: Calculate the **average number of matches per travel plan**.

 1. Write code that outputs the average number of matches for all travel plans.
-2. **Follow-up**: If both `travel_plans` and `travel_plan_matches` tables are very large, explain how to **efficiently join** these tables.
+2. **Follow-up**: If both `travel_plans` and `trip_matching` tables are very large, explain how to **efficiently join** these tables.
 Mention any join strategies or optimizations you would apply.
 If the full solution is too complex to write in under 100 lines of code, please provide pseudocode or outline concrete optimization approaches.

 ---